-We simplified the code and reduced the tax rate on Main Street to the lowest rate since World War II and allow small businesses to write off the full cost of new equipment.
+We simplified the code and reduced the tax rate on Main Street and allow small businesses to write off the full cost of new equipment.
 And for the startups out there, our bill also provided a new, low tax rate of 9 percent for the first $75,000 of business income earned by owners of pass-through businesses of all types who earn less than $150,000.

 In addition to being trailblazers in the workforce, women are often the family budgeters, and that got much easier with the Tax Cuts & Jobs Act.
 Under the new IRS withholding tables, the average family of four making $73,000 is seeing $2,059 back in their pockets.

 - More than 400 companies (so far) have increased employee benefits